pgbercik/aplikacja_dyzury/README.md

 Users can define where (name of the hospital and name of the department) and when the duty takes place.
 This app also enables users to switch duties between one another.

+The app was a university project and was submitted in February 2020.